North Carolina Highway 101: Route description

-NC 101 begins at a traffic light along US 70 in Havelock.
-NC 101 continues east from US 70 along Fontana Boulevard south of the Cherry Point Military Base.
+NC 101 begins at a traffic light along US 70 Business in Havelock.
+NC 101 continues east from US 70 Business along Fontana Boulevard south of the Cherry Point Military Base.
 As NC 101 continues eastward it passes farms and forest along the routing.
 NC 101 meets up with the southern terminus of NC 306 south of the Minnesott Beach Ferry.
 At this point, the highway becomes concurrent with North Carolina Bicycle Route 7.
 NC 101 continues 3 mi to the east before reaching North Harlowe at the edge of the Croatan National Forest.
 NC 101 then turns south to cross into Carteret County.
 After three more miles NC 101 enters the town of Harlowe.
 NC 101 turns eastward and leaves the Croatan National Forest before crossing the Intracoastal Waterway near Core Point.

 After crossing the Intracoastal Waterway, NC 101 heads a southeastern direction towards Beaufort.
 The concurrency with Bike Route 7 ends at Laurel Road south of the Intracoastal Waterway.
 NC 101 parallels the Intracoastal waterway the rest of the way, passing waterfront neighborhoods on the west side of the road and farms on the east side.
 As NC 101 enters Beaufort, it passes to the east of Michael J. Smith Field and reaches an intersection with US 70 opened in late January 2018.
 NC 101 ends at a stop sign with Live Oak Street in Beaufort.